antranapp/14DaysOfAndroidArchitecture/README.md

 There are two options to learn even more:

 - Extending the current cat app by implementing additional features such as:
-    - user can favourite images, the information of favourite images should be persisted locally in some kinds of database, and there should be an additional screen to show such favourite images
+    - users can favorite images, the information of favorite images should be persisted locally in some kinds of database, and there should be an additional screen to show such favorite images

 - Implementing a completely different app using public or private APIs to try out different techniqures:
     - Github App using Github API